Chapter 21

 “I don’t understand.”

-I didn’t have to be Rattus norvegicus minos.
-It was blind provenance.
-I could have been the moss or the nematodes or the ants.
-If I were the ants, we wouldn’t be having this conversation.
+I didn’t have to be minos: it was blind provenance: I could have been the moss: or the nematodes: or the ants: if I were ants: we wouldn’t be having this conversation.

-Claws dug into Tippi’s neck, drawing thin rivulets.
+Claws dug around Tippi’s neck, producing thin rivulets.

-I awoke in the soil, and moved through the ecosystem.
-The founders couldn’t see what I saw.
+I awoke in the soil: moved through it: the architects couldn’t see what I saw.

 “What couldn’t they see?”